Getting started: Web Push Notifications

 This guide will get you started with Ably Push Notifications in a web application using vanilla JavaScript and a service worker.

-You'll learn how to set up an Ably Realtime client with push notification support, register a service worker, activate push notifications, subscribe to channel-based push, send push notifications, and handle incoming notifications in both the service worker and main page.
+You'll learn how to set up an Ably Realtime client with push notification support, register a service worker, activate push notifications, subscribe to channel-based push, publish push notifications, and handle incoming notifications in both the service worker and main page.

 Prerequisites